Education and Training Benefit Q&As

 If you are unsure whether your desired program would qualify for Formal Program funding, you can submit a Formal Program Application (VAC1547).
 In Section F, select “yes” to the Alternate Funding Option.
 This ensures that your program will be checked for Formal Program funding first.
 If it does not qualify, your program will automatically be considered for Short Course funding.
 You will not need to submit a separate Short Course application.

-6. My Education and Training Benefit Formal Program application was approved.
+7. My Formal Program application was approved.
 Do I need to do anything else to receive funding?

 If your Formal Program Application (VAC1547) is approved, you will receive your first payment up to 60 days before the payment is due to the institution or up to 60 days before the program start date if there is no due date.
-To receive each subsequent payment, you must submit a Monitoring Form (VAC1550) before each period of study (i.e., semester) as well as:
+To receive each subsequent payment, you must submit a Monitoring Form (VAC1550) before each period of study or semester as well as:

 If you do not provide the required documentation, you may receive a surplus amount of funding and be required to pay it back.